- Trip Outline

 Another highlight is Dracula’s Castle in Borgo Pass, built according to Bram Stocker’s imagination and the legendary Bran Castle. more»

 2-Days Tour with Bran Castle Halloween Party

 2 days Short break, from € 369 – Bucharest departure, (tour code TRB.2RoHa)

 Enjoy the biggest Halloween from Transylvania!
 A 2 days short break with transfers from Buchaest.

 Win a prize for your desguise at the dinner with traditional meals and costume contests.
-Skip the 3 hours line service and night visit to the castle decorated for Halloween.
+Skip the 3 hours ticket office line service and night visit to the castle decorated for Halloween.

 Participate to the Halloween Party at Transylvania’s iconic image – Bran Castle, also known as Dracula’s Castle. more»

 3 days, escorted trip, from €599 – Bucharest departure Bu 4.3RoHa